command-line-interface-pages/.github/profile/README.md

   a customizable rendering.
 - Intead of trying to rely on numerous clients we develop and use only one client.
 It doesn't mean that third-party clients can't be created.
-But such clients are not supported officially and don't depend on third-party client issues.
+But such clients are not supported officially and we don't depend on third-party client issues.
 - Instead of trying to follow unwritten and unclear rules we standardize everything and mandate anybody to use this convention.